zubairtheanalyst/CoffeeShop-Sales-Analysis/README.md

 # Coffee Shop Sales Analysis

 A **Power BI dashboard** analyzing coffee shop sales, providing daily and hourly insights for decision-making.
-The dashboard is fully controlled via a **month-year slicer**.
+The dashboard is fully controlled via a **Month-Year slicer**.

 ---